 MASTG-TECH-0056: Installing Apps

-When you install an application without using Apple's App Store, this is called sideloading.
-There are various ways of sideloading which are described below.
-On the iOS device, the actual installation process is then handled by the installd daemon, which will unpack and install the application.
+Installing an application outside the Apple App Store is called sideloading.
+There are several ways of sideloading, as described below.
+On iOS, the installation process is handled by the installd daemon, which unpacks and installs the application.
 To integrate app services or be installed on an iOS device, all applications must be signed with a certificate issued by Apple.
-This means that the application can be installed only after successful code signature verification, which is explained in Signing IPA files.
+This means the application can be installed only after successful code-signature verification, as explained in Signing IPA files.

 Disabling Signature Verification (optional): On a jailbroken device, you can bypass the signature verification requirement using AppSync Unified, which hooks the appropriate system daemon and disables signature verification for any installations you do with the tools listed below while it's enabled.

-Different methods exist for installing an IPA package onto an iOS device, which are described in detail below.
+Different methods exist for installing an IPA package on an iOS device.
+They are described below.

 Sideloadly¶

-Sideloadly is a GUI tool that can automate all required steps for you.
-It requires valid Apple developer credentials, as it will obtain a valid signature from Apple servers.
+Sideloadly is a GUI tool that automates all required steps for you.
+It requires valid Apple developer credentials because it obtains a signature from Apple servers.

-Simply connect your device via USB, enter your Apple ID and drag-and-drop the IPA file onto SideLoadly.
-Click start to automatically sign and install the given IPA.
+Connect your device via USB, enter your Apple ID, and drag-and-drop the IPA file into SideLoadly.
+Click Start to sign and install the given IPA automatically.

 libimobiledevice¶